Show Menu Show Menu Close Menu Close Menu Facebook Facebook Twitter Twitter LinkedIn LinkedIn Search Search Contact Contact

 SAE J3200 Electric Drivetrain Fluids (EDF)

-While there are currently no finalized standards for electric drivetrain fluids, there is an upcoming SAE instruction document (SAE J3200) under development in the ballot stage with a focus on thermal and electrical conductivity, oxidation, and copper corrosion.
+While there are currently no finalized standards for electric drivetrain fluids, the SAE instruction document (SAE J3200) published in October of 2022 focuses on thermal and electrical conductivity, oxidation, and copper corrosion.
 This report will assist those concerned with lubricants used in drivetrain components powered by electrified vehicles and will become a classification that specification setting organizations can utilize for their recommended practices.

 ASTM International Method